High level excursion set geometry for non-Gaussian infinitely divisible random fields: Limiting distributions for critical points

 \section{Limiting distributions for critical points}

-Our initial aim, as described in the Introduction, was to obtain information about the distribution of the Euler characteristic of the excursion sets of \eqref{e:excursion.set}.
+Our initial aim, as described in the \hyperref [secintro]{Introduction}, was to obtain information about the distribution of the Euler characteristic of the excursion sets of (\ref{eexcursionset}).
 As is known from Morse critical point theory, Euler characteristics of excursion sets are closely related to the critical points above fixed levels.
 We shall describe this connection in the following section and, for the moment, concentrate on the critical points of $X$, which are also of intrinsic interest.

-Recall the partition \eqref{p:partition:equation} of the stratified manifold $M$ into collections $\partial_k M$ of manifolds of dimension $k$.
-Let $J$ denote one such manifold, of dimension $0\leq k\leq d=\dim (M)$.
+Recall the partition of the cube $M$ into collections $\partial_k M$ of facets of dimension~$k$.
+Let $J$ denote one such facet, of dimension $0\leq k\leq d$.

-Now let $g$ be a $C^2$ function on $\ambient$, and and for $i=0,1,\ldots, \dim (J)$, let ${\mathcal C}_g (J; i)$ be the set of {\it critical points of index} $i$ of $g_{|J}$.
-These are the points for which $\nabla g(t)$ is normal to the tangent plane to $J$ at $t$, and for which the index of the Hessian of $g_{|J}$, computed with respect to any orthonormal basis for the tangent plane, when considered as a matrix, has index $i$.
+Let $g$ be a $C^2$ function on $\ambient$, and and for $i=0,1,\ldots, \dim(J)$, let ${\mathcal C}_g (J; i)$ be the set of \textit{critical points of index} $i$ of $g_{|J}$.
+These are the points for which $\nabla g(t)$ is normal to $J$ at $t$, and for which the index of the Hessian of $g_{|J}$, computed with respect to the natural orthonormal basis of $J$ and when considered as a matrix, has index $i$.
 (Recall that the index of a matrix is the number of its negative eigenvalues.)
-For a full discussion of the critical points of functions on stratified manifolds see Chapter 9 of \cite{adler:taylor:2007}.
 Let

 and, for real $u$,